Learn how to apply polyurethane to wood, the types of polyurethane, what type of brush for polyurethane, and answers to common polyurethane FAQ!

 It’s also faster drying than oil based poly and cleans up easier.
 You can just use soap and water.

 It can be applied with a synthetic bristle brush, foam brush, or in a spray on finish.
+It can also be applied with a rag (if it’s the wipe on type of polyurethane).

 White Paint, Light Wood Finishes, and Water Based Polyurethane